EV Common Charger Grant

 Installation of smart chargers

-The ECCG is applicable only for Smart Chargers that have obtained a valid LNO issued by the EMA-LTA Interim-Joint-Panel.
-Such smart chargers facilitate energy planning and more efficient electricity consumption and allow the government to better plan and implement the relevant infrastructure required for EV charging points.
+The ECCG is applicable only for Smart Chargers that have been type approved by LTA.
+Such smart chargers facilitate energy planning and more efficient electricity consumption and allow the Government to better plan and implement the relevant infrastructure required for EV charging points.

 A smart charger must minimally perform all the following functions: